 2. A Small Kitchen Scale

 Not every recipe, but a lot of recipes are written using weight only measurements.
-You don’t want to be left out or have to convert a recipe when weighing ingredients will make your life SO easy.
+You don’t want to be left out or have to convert a recipe when weighing ingredients.

-I’ve had this model for the past 5 years and it’s still ticking: Ozeri Multifunction Kitchen and Food Scale
+I’ve had this model for the past 5 years and it’s still ticking: AMAZON Link to MY OZERI SCALE

 3. A pastry brush or paintbrush dedicated to food only